 Chiropractic science?
 You mean there is such a thing, the new graduate or unanchored DC may ask.
 Just because you never learned any of the science of chiropractic doesn’t mean there isn’t any.
 Real DCs already know.

 For starters, chiropractic was conceived, invented, developed and clinically proven for a century as an art, a science, and a philosophy, no matter who pretends it wasn’t.
-All three are well grounded, well elaborated, well referenced after all these decades.
+All three are well grounded, well elaborated, well referenced, after all these decades.

 Chiropractic science begins with BJ’s discussion of the subluxation complex: vertebral misalignment with a possible neurological consequence.
 There’s a prodigious amount of standard science validating BJ’s original notion of subluxation, twice as strong as any Orthopedic theories about Lhermitte’s test or Minor’s sign or the reasons we all need Lipitor.

-First of all, the millions of clinical evaluations BJ performed in his lifetime correlating positive X-ray findings with neurological deficits, corrected by treatment.
+First of all, the millions of clinical evaluations BJ performed in his lifetime correlating positive X-ray findings with neurological deficits, then corrected by treatment.
 But that just got the ball rolling.
 In a very short time, all branches of mainstream physical medicine recognized Palmer’s idea of subluxation exactly as he defined it.

 This continues down to the present time where virtually any mainstream medical reference will define vertebral subluxation the same way BJ did.
 Just a few examples, cited in the new Chiropractic Seminar (live and online):